| Asphalt Blending Characteristics |

 CAUTION.
 In considering bitumen solutions or cutbacks, the question of

-solution or cutback must be regarded as being the same as that of the solvent or
+the solution or cutback must be regarded as being the same as that of the

 Bitumen/wax blends